tlouarn/tlouarn.github.io/_posts/2021-06-03-hash-functions.md

 tags: algorithm
 ---

-A hash function transforms an arbitrary input of any size into a fixed-size output called "hash value" or simply "hash".

-Inputs can be anything: a single word, the complete works of Victor Hugo or the high-definition photograph of a supernova.
+A **hash function** transforms an arbitrary input of any size into a unique fixed-size output called "hash value" or simply "hash".
+The input can be anything: a single letter, the complete works of Victor Hugo or the high-definition photograph of a supernova.
 No matter the input, the hash function will always spit an output of fixed length.

-Several hash functions have been designed by cryptographers.
-A commonly used one is SHA-256 which converts the input into a series of 256 bytes, usually represented as an hexadecimal string (4 bytes per characters gives a 64-long string).
+A commonly used hash function is SHA-256 which converts the input into a series of 256 bytes.
+It is possible to represent 256 bytes as a string of 64 hexadecimal characters (4 bytes per character).
 How many possible outputs is that?
 Well,

 \\[ 2^{256} \approx 1.158 \cdot 10^{77} \\]

-With "only" 256 bytes, the output appears deceiptevely small.
-In reality, $$10^{77}$$ is an unfathomably high number.
+With "only" 256 bytes, the output appears deceptively small.
+In reality, $$10^{77}$$ is an unfathomably large number.
 For comparison, scientists generally estimate there are around $$10^{80}$$ atoms in the visible universe.

-Let's look at an example using Python and the SHA-256 hashing function:
+Let's look at SHA-256 in action using Python and the `hashlib` standard library:

 ```python
 from hashlib import sha256